buzzqw/TUS/OBSS/markdown-separati/en/04-ability-scores.md

 The increase in Characteristics immediately applies the modifier to Skill Checks, Saving Throws, Attack Rolls, Initiative, and Magic.
 The increase in intelligence affects the subsequent level in terms of the increase in acquired Skills.

->>> **Low Characteristics**: Players will still complain about the Ability Scores rolled, it's normal, especially less experienced players.
-Try to make them understand that they shouldn't limit themselves to looking at the Ability Scores but see the overall picture of the character.
+>>> **Low Characteristics**: Players will still complain about the Ability Scores rolled, it' \*\*s normal, especially less experienced players.
+Try to make them understand that they shouldn' \*\*t limit themselves to looking at the Ability Scores but see the overall picture of the character.
 Suggest Feats that can help them compensate for the Ability Score values.

 >> **The Character Sucks!**: Having low Ability Scores is not the death of the character!
-Rather, try to play so that it's not necessary to roll dice or make checks!
+Rather, try to play so that it' \*\*s not necessary to roll dice or make checks!
 Strive to be witty, intuitive, proactive, clever... in short, everything that can help you solve the situation without necessarily having to roll dice.
 In OBSS, the Narrator rewards players who describe and excel in what the character does!

 > It is our choices that show who we truly are, far more than our abilities.
 Albus Dumbledore